3 Spatial data operations

 [62, 64, 66, 68, 70, 72]], dtype=uint8)

-Note that some functions and operators automatically change the data type to accomodate the resulting values, while other operators do not, potentially resulting in overflow (i.e., incorrect values for results beyond the data type range, such as 255 for int8).
-For example, elev**2 (elev squared) results in overflow:
+Note that some functions and operators automatically change the data type to accommodate the resulting values, while other operators do not, potentially resulting in overflow (i.e., incorrect values for results beyond the data type range, such as trying to accommodate values above 255 in an int8 array).
+For example, elev**2 (elev squared) results in overflow.
+Since the ** operator does not automatically change the data type, leaving it as int8, the resulting array has incorrect values for 16**2, 17**2, etc., which are above 255 and therefore cannot be accommodated.

 elev**2